 Honor and integrity are basic to the philosophy of the MD/PhD Program.
+Application commits the student to the essential nature of abiding by the Code of Professional Conduct.

 Each student is expected to maintain the highest standards of honesty and integrity in academic and professional matters.

 This honor code rests on the integrity of each student acting with the greatest responsibility and respect for the rights, feelings, privacy and dignity of others.

+Affirmation for Students of Biomedical Sciences:

+- I will develop habits effective in life-long learning in order to be competent and current throughout my career. - I will attain personal mastery of research knowledge and skill through honest effort. - I will relate to my peers, my faculty, and others in a spirit of collaboration and mutual respect. - I will recognize and honor privileged information from my colleagues. - I agree to abide by this Honor Code.

 MD/PhD students must follow approved policies on professional conduct.
 While the students are on the medical curriculum, UNM-SOM policies apply.
-While the students are in the PhD portion of their programs, the PhD program policies apply.
-MD/PhD students are leaders in the UNM community.
-Students who are dismissed by the individual MD or PhD program will be automatically dismissed from the MD/PhD program.
-Students who do not meet standards of professional conduct in MD/PhD-specific courses and learning spaces may be referred to the MD/PhD program steering committee for consideration of dismissal.
+While the students are in the PhD portion of their programs, the BSGP policies apply.